Bornlex/Splinterlands-Assistant/README.md

 I then thought to myself: "But is my goal to play the game or to earn money?".
 This is where I started writing this little assistant so I would not have to play to earn money.

+Keep in mind that it is something that I wrote for myself.
+The code might be a bit unstable but it allowed me to have a very good win rate anyway ;).

 ## How does it work

 This program is a command line based tool that you use at the beginning of a battle.